shapesecurity/shift-java/src/main/java/com/shapesecurity/shift/parser/README.md

 ## Description

-The `Parser.parse` function takes an ECMAScript program and generates a `Script` object representing a Shift AST.
+The `Parser.parseScript` function parses a String of ECMAScript program text using `Script` as the goal symbol, and either returns a `Script` node or throws a `ParseError`.
+Similarly, the `Parser.parseModule` function parses a String of ECMAScript program text using `Module` as the goal symbol, and either returns a `Module` node or throws a `ParseError`.

 ## Usage